nicoolas25/cherry_pick/README.md

 ## Controlling exploration

 During the traversal of the object graph, a _path_ will be attached to each object.
+The path starts with `/` when the model is directly fetched from the `get`s.
+After each traversal, the path gets a new element.
+Following the configuration, here are a few examples:

+- `/versions` would match the association named `versions of the root `User`
+- `versions` without the leading `/` would match any associations named `versions`
+- `posts/related_posts` would match any `related_posts` following a `posts` association

+By using those paths, it is possible to control the way the traversal of the association-graph.

 ## TODO